 Temperatures can get quite chilly in late December and early January so if you’re planning to travel or come on a Motorbike Tours of Vietnam with us then, make sure you pack a few warm clothes.
 Mid-April to end of July are usually the hottest months with temperatures reaching the 40s.
 Occasional thunderstorms are common in the afternoon.

 The rugged north of Vietnam is a land full of mountains, rice paddies and remote villages, far removed from the bustling city life of Da Nang or Hoi Chi Minh City and cherished by biker communities all over the world.
 Places like Sapa, Dien Bien Phu, Dong Van and Ha Giang offer stunning green views for miles into the distance whilst the villagers come from ethnic minority groups that reveal the diversity of Vietnamese culture.

-Sapa – This popular tourist town is particularly noted for being home to ethnic minorities such as Hmong, Dao (Yao), Giáy, Pho Lu and Tay as well as for its lush green terraces which roll effortlessly down the hills like a carpet.
+Sapa and Northwest Vietnam – This popular tourist town is particularly noted for being home to ethnic minorities such as Hmong, Dao (Yao), Giáy, Pho Lu and Tay as well as for its lush green terraces which roll effortlessly down the hills like a carpet.
 The cable car to the peak of Mt Fansipan, the so-called ‘roof of Indochina’, is a must-see attraction.

 Mai Chau – Situated 150km from Hanoi, Mai Chau is a pastoral paradise.
 For miles into the distance all you can see is green between either side of the two giant cliffs that enclose the province.
 The ethnic Thai villages reveal a less-travelled side of Vietnam that feels utterly disconnected from the rest of the country, indeed the world; it is hard to imagine that in a mere few hours you can be back in the bustling chaos of the city.